Part 3: Laws

 • a child less than 18 months old whose parent is a registered First Nations person or a recognized Inuk.

-Every 12 months, an eligible client can receive 22 hours of counselling performed by an eligible provider, including Registered Psychotherapists, on a fee-for-service basis.
+Every 12 months, an eligible client can receive 20 hours of counselling (as well as an initial two hours for assessment) performed by an eligible provider, including Registered Psychotherapists, on a fee-for-service basis.
 Additional service hours may be approved on an individual basis.

-Beneficiaries of the program may use the client reimbursement process or may request that service providers directly bill the program through Express Scripts Canada.
+Beneficiaries of the program may use the client reimbursement process or may request that service providers directly bill the program.

 Jordan’s Principle